Arp-G/learning-rust/IMP.md

 * We can have at most one mutable refereence to a variable in a perticular scope

-* We can't have a immutable as well as a mutable reference to a varaible in teh same scope
+* We can't have a immutable as well as a mutable reference to a varaible in the same scope

 * Rust automatically detects that the scopr of a mutable reference has ended when the reference is not longer used later and thus is allows defining a mutable reference to the varaible since the immutable reference is no longer in scope